lunadana/C250-Introduction-to-Computer-Science/HW4/Readme.md

-This assignment aimed to works with hashmaps and graphs.
+This assignment aimed to work with hashmaps and graphs.
 In particular, I constructed a graph of vertices and edges using a breadth-1rst or depth-1rst search.
 I also implemented one of the O(nlog(n)) sorting algorithms that I have seen in class.